 During the Red River Rebellion of 1869-1870, McKenney was the only prominent Red River resident who favoured annexation to the USA.
 On 10 February 1870 he was reappointed Sheriff by the Provisional Government.
 In April 1870, he sold his holdings at Winnipeg, shortly thereafter moving to Pembina, North Dakota.
 In 1871 McKenney was appointed a Sheriff at Pembina, in Dakota Territory.
 He returned to Winnipeg in 1874 and in January 1876 contested an election for alderman on the Winnipeg City Council in the West Ward.
 He was at the bottom of the poll.

-By the summer of 1877 he had again left Winnipeg and is reputed to have died somewhere in Washington Territory about the year 1886.
+By the summer of 1877 he had again left Winnipeg and died at Tacoma, Washington on 12 December 1886.